Site Network: LetThereBeNight | 400yrs | Nightwise | Paper Plate Education | PHM Planetarium | AstroCamp | Gosh Dim It | Transit of Venus

 Content in DVD chapters allows multiple users to customize their presentations.

-The Let There Be Night team is creating an original planetarium program that addresses outdoor lighting issues.
-We will also bundle related content from other providers onto a Let There Be Night DVD.
-Each segment would be a different chapter on the DVD, allowing multiple users to interweave the selected chapters that are most suitable for their facility and audience with their live presentations.
+The Let There Be Night team created an original planetarium program that addresses outdoor lighting issues.
+We also bundled related content from other providers onto a Let There Be Night DVD with permission of the original copyright holders.
+Each segment is a different chapter on the DVD, allowing multiple users to interweave the selected chapters that are most suitable for their facility and audience with their live presentations.
+The 2-DVD set can be purchased for the cost of duplication and shipping through the Great Lakes Planetarium Association at the GLPA Online Store.

-The planetarium program will feature original narrated video that can be shown in a planetarium or be used as a stand-alone video.
+The planetarium program features original narrated video that can be shown in a planetarium or be used as a stand-alone video.
+The intention is for small and portable planetariums to take advantage of their interactive capability by weaving portions from the DVD with in-dome activities, such as the Maglite® demo.
 The main characters are two avatars, Galileo and a visitor from the future.
-The scenes are animation taken from a Second Life virtual world, noted below.
-Selectable chapters include:
+The scenes are animation taken from a Second Life virtual world, noted below, which appears on the Astronomy 2009 Island.
+Ten selectable chapters include:

 Galileo avatar: "Gosh, dim it all!"

 Because the Let There Be Night DVD can hold more data than just the planetarium program, we will add new or existing dark sky resources that other parties have generously contributed with permission to duplicate.
-A tentative list of the optional content includes:
+A partial list of the DVD contents includes:

-The Let There Be Night team will post program notes, images, activities, and other supporting material online at this website.
-Distribution of the DVD will begin in late 2008.
+The Let There Be Night team is posting program notes, images, activities, and other supporting material online at this website.

 SkyTellers: "The stories were not meant to explain these mysteries; rather, they were told to help people pay attention to our world." -Lynn Moroney